openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 multiWindowAccess(multiWindow: boolean)

 Sets whether to enable the multi-window permission.
+By default, this feature is disabled.
 Enabling the multi-window permission requires implementation of the **onWindowNew** event.
 For the sample code, see [onWindowNew](#onwindownew9).

 **Parameters**